 But generally speaking, unless they’re actually camping, they don’t need sleeping bags.
 And unless they get lost they don’t spend a great deal of time walking with all their belongings on their backs.
 So interrailing in Europe is different to more exotic gap year adventures and the luggage required is a bit different too.

-If you’re planning more independent travel with a likelihood of walking greater distances with pack on back then a conventional rucksack or a lightweight backpack with frame might be more suitable.
-But Nick and Ed were both happy with their choices because their bags were easy to manoeuvre and pretty compact.
+A holdall might be less suitable if you’re planning more independent travel with a likelihood of walking greater distances with pack on back.
+For that kind of trip a conventional rucksack or a lightweight backpack with a frame might be better.

 Pros of a convertible holdall